-The purpose of the Official Plan Amendment is to:

-1) Amend the Official Plan to include the Main and Dundas Street South Secondary Plan which will introduce a policy framework to guide growth and redevelopment in the Main and Dundas Street South Secondary Plan Area.
+The purpose of Amendment No. 65 is to amend the Official Plan to include the Main Street and Dundas Street South Secondary Plan which will introduce a policy framework to guide growth and redevelopment in the Main Street and Dundas Street South Community Node.